 Tulip Tree offers COVID-19 testing on a limited basis for symptomatic, established patients.
 The cost for tests is $100 and will be billed directly to your insurance by our lab partner, Quest Diagnostics.
-If you are uninsured, this cost should be covered by the CARES Act.
+If you are uninsured and have symptoms and/or exposure, this cost should be covered by the CARES Act.

 Precautionary visitor restrictions are currently in place and patients are asked to come to their appointments alone.
 If you require assistance getting to our office from a friend or family member, we ask that they remain in their vehicle to protect our patients, staff members, and our

 community during this time.
 If the patient is a minor, one guardian will be allowed in the building with the patient.
-We ask all patients and visitors wear a mask, and Tulip Tree staff will provide a quick COVID-19 screening upon your arrival at the clinic.
+All patients and visitors must wear a mask, masks will provided if you do not have one, and Tulip Tree staff will provide a quick COVID-19 screening upon your arrival at the clinic.

 In order to aid in diminishing the spread of COVID-19, it is imperative that we limit exposure as much as possible in our community.
 Therefore, in line with CDC recommendations, we are asking patients who fit the following descriptions please call the office